HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Change Password Flow.md

 10. [Conclusion](#conclusion)

 ## Introduction
-This document provides comprehensive documentation for the Change Password feature in the Maya Platform frontend application.
+This document provides comprehensive documentation for the Change Password feature in the MayaWork frontend application.
 The feature allows authenticated users to update their account password with real-time validation, password strength assessment, and confirmation matching.
 The implementation includes client-side validation, user experience considerations, accessibility features, and integration with the application's routing and state management systems.

 ## Project Structure
 The Change Password feature is implemented as a dedicated page component within the Vue.js application structure.
 The project follows a component-based architecture with clear separation of concerns between UI components, business logic, and state management.